 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes Kitchen fittings are of an older style and upgrading should now be anticipated.
+Notes Some wear and tear items were noted to kitchen and other internal joinery fittings and future upgrading should be anticipated.